 In the IRA, the child will be able to invest in a variety of stocks, bonds, exchange-traded funds and mutual funds.
 Target-date funds, for instance, are a good option for investors who are getting started and unsure of what to invest in.
 Your child or grandchild selects the target-date fund with the date closest to the year he expects to retire, say 2065, and a professional manager does the rest – from choosing investments to gradually shifting to a more conservative portfolio as investors approach retirement.

 Make sure you check the investment and account fees, which can erode returns over time.
 Look at a fund’s expense ratio to find out the percentage of your assets that will go toward management, administrative and other expenses each year.
 Other fees might also apply.

 There are limits on contributions to Roth IRAs.
 For 2021, the maximum Roth contribution is $6,000 for workers younger than age 50.

 A Roth IRA is a particularly powerful tool for young workers.
 It allows them to turn even small contributions into a sizable tax-free nest egg in retirement.
 Money goes into the account after taxes have been paid, but thereafter it grows free of taxes.
 And the Roth offers flexibility: Contributions can be withdrawn at any time without penalty or taxes.

-Your grandson is smart to get an early start on saving and investing.
-If he is 18, continues to add $1,000 a year to his Roth and earns a 7% average annual return, he will amass more than $325,000 by age 65.
+It is smart to have your child or grandchild get an early start on saving and investing.
+For instance, if he is 18, continues to add $1,000 a year to his Roth and earns a 7% average annual return, he will amass more than $325,000 by age 65.
 That amount could reach $1 million or more by retirement if he increases his contributions over time.